John Agar

 John George Agar Jr. (January 31, 1921 – April 7, 2002) was an American film and television actor.
 He is best known for starring alongside John Wayne in the films Sands of Iwo Jima, Fort Apache, and She Wore a Yellow Ribbon.
 In his later career he was the star of B movies, such as Tarantula!, The Mole People, The Brain from Planet Arous, Revenge of the Creature, Flesh and the Spur and Hand of Death.
 He was the first husband of Shirley Temple.

-Agar's career suffered in the wake of his divorce, but he developed a niche playing leading men in low-budget science fiction, Western, and horror movies in the 1950s and 1960s.
+Agar's career suffered in the wake of his divorce with Temple, but he developed a niche playing leading men in low-budget science fiction, Western, and horror movies in the 1950s and 1960s.
 John Wayne gave him several supporting roles in the late 1960s and early 1970s.
 In later years he worked extensively in television.

 Early life

 Agar was born in Chicago, Illinois, the son of Lillian (née Rogers) and John George Agar, a meat packer.
 His great aunt was Edna Gladney.
 He was educated at the Harvard School for Boys in Chicago and Lake Forest Academy in Lake Forest, Illinois.
 He graduated from Trinity-Pawling Preparatory School in Pawling, New York, but did not attend college.
 He and his family moved from Chicago to Los Angeles in 1942, after his father's death.

 In 1941, Agar joined the U.S. Navy Air Corps, had basic training in Texas, and instructed in physical training at March Field in Riverside, California.
 He was medically discharged from the Navy in 1943 due to an ear infection that affected his balance.
 He then enlisted in the U.S. Army Air Corps.
 He was a sergeant and a physical training instructor when he left the USAAF in 1946.